-- ii.
-If the country does not have access legislation or regulations, (i.e. does not require PIC and MAT), document that the country grants free access at time of access.82 - Check the status of Nagoya Protocol ratification and respective national laws immediately before starting field work to ensure there has been no change since starting planning and negotiations. - ✓ If ex-situ collections inside the Providing Country are to be approached for access to GR, check with the body governing the ex situ collection if the terms agree with intended acquisition and use (ownership should be clear).
+- Check if all research and/or collecting permits are in place; - i.
+Valid PIC & MAT agreements must be in place if the Providing Country has regulations governing access to GR naturally occurring inside its national boundaries. - ii.
+If the country does not have access legislation or regulations, (i.e. does not require PIC and MAT), document that the country grants free access at time of access.13 - Check the status of Nagoya Protocol ratification and respective national laws immediately before starting field work to ensure there has been no change since starting planning and negotiations. - ✓ If ex-situ collections inside the Providing Country are to be approached for access to GR, check with the body governing the ex situ collection if the terms agree with intended acquisition and use (ownership should be clear).